Najma-Collective/Noor-Community-/sandbox/docs/slide-archetypes.md

   </div>
   ```
 - **Tokens:**
-  - `.dialogue-box` inherits the base card radius and shadow while swapping to a cream fill for contrast; typography sits on the standard type scale so grids can mix narrative paragraphs and highlighted phrases.【F:sandbox/sandbox-css.css†L1898-L1935】【F:B2/1/B2-1-4/B2-1-4-b.html†L2136-L2147】
+  - `.dialogue-box` inherits the base card radius and shadow while swapping to a cream fill for contrast; typography sits on the standard type scale so grids can mix narrative paragraphs and highlighted phrases.
+The highlighted speaker names use `--status-warning-strong` / `--status-warning-dark` to stay within the semantic range.【F:sandbox/sandbox-css.css†L1898-L1935】【F:B2/1/B2-1-4/B2-1-4-b.html†L2136-L2147】
   - Grid-driven variants lean on `.grid-container` / `.split-grid` helpers to stay responsive without redefining breakpoints.【F:sandbox/sandbox-css.css†L1898-L1935】【F:sandbox/sandbox-css.css†L2009-L2016】
 - **Modifiers:**
   - Swap the grid container for a centered `.dialogue-box` when a single case study should dominate the slide; lists inside the box can reuse `.instruction-list` styling for step-by-step phrasing.【F:B2/1/B2-1-3/B2-1-3-b.html†L208-L216】